PneuronProduct/docs/docs/Installation/PneuronInstallationWindows.md

    ![image.png](../img/Installation/Windows/w17.png)

-   Alternatively, the installation program can be invoked from a command prompt.
+   > Alternatively, the installation program can be invoked from a command prompt.
 Open a command prompt and navigate to the directory containing the installation files.

-- For 64-bit systems
-Execute the command: `javaw -jar pneuron_install_x64.jar`
+   - For 64-bit systems execute the command: `javaw -jar pneuron_install_x64.jar`

-- For 32-bit systems
-Execute the command: `javaw -jar pneuron_install.jar`
+   - For 32-bit systems execute the command: `javaw -jar pneuron_install.jar`

 3. Click **Next**.